 - Let the specs hit database directly where appropriate

-Last published 3 months ago by Jon Rowe.
+Last published about 6 years ago by Jon Rowe.

 RSpec Rails settings